Arihant-Bhandari/Arihant-Bhandari/README.md

 ## About Me

-I am a Sophomore at VIT-Bhopal, currently affliated with GDSC and passionate about Machine Learning and Neural Networks.
+I am a Pre-final at VIT-Bhopal, currently affliated with GDSC and DataScience Club, and passionate about Machine Learning and Neural Networks.

 ## Skills